ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Proof of ownership
 With IPFS and a blockchain, you can prove ownership of a file at a certain time without disclosing it.
 See here an example of implementation: https://github.com/mustafarefaey/PrivateStamp

+#### Proof of "humanness"
+Idena.io is a blockchain to prove that you are human (which is distinct from DID).
+It uses IPFS under the hood.

 #### Build Smart City apps
 Robonomics.network is building a framework on top of Ethereum and IPFS for Smart City apps to easily exchange data (from sensors or computation for example).